 - Departs: London Heathrow

-- Included in cost: International airfares and taxes, tourist card, full board accommodation, transport, entrances, UK and local guides.
+- Included in cost: International airfares and taxes, Sri Lanka tourist visa, full board accommodation, transport, entrances, UK and local guides.

-- Not included in cost: Travel insurance, drinks and items of a personal nature.
+- Not included in cost: Travel insurance, video camera fee in National Parks, drinks and items of a personal nature.

 Your tour leader